 - 2001 (PDF)

 In order to keep the Center's surveys fresh and relevant for the community college field, the Center each year selects a "special-focus" topic and develops new item sets that enable colleges to explore more deeply certain issues that are key to improved student engagement and student success.
 Thus, we are able to address issues of current importance to both colleges and their students, while also keeping the core survey stable.
-As the Center continues its work focused on identifying and promoting high-impact practices, the 2014 five-question special-focus item set will once again focus on promising practices for student success.

 - 2014 CCSSE Special-Focus Items – Promising Practices for Community College Student Success (PDF)